swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/conclusion.md

-In this first part, you were able to run a simple ML experiment with Jupyter Notebook, adapt and move the Jupyter Notebook to Python scripts, initialize Git and DVC for local training, reproduce the ML experiment with DVC and track model evolution with DVC.
+In this first part, you were able to run a simple ML experiment with Jupyter Notebook, adapt and move the Jupyter Notebook to Python scripts, initialize Git and DVC for local training, reproduce the ML experiment with DVC, track model evolution with DVC, run and compare experiments with DVC experiments, and visualize live metrics with DVClive and TensorBoard.

 The following diagram illustrates the bricks you set up at the end of this part.